-In terms of provisions, on July 17, 2020, the CMF requested the determination of specific provisions for loans backed by Fogape guarantees, for which expected losses must be determined, estimating the risk of each transaction, without considering the substitution of the credit quality of the guarantee, according to the appropriate individual or group analysis method, under the provisions of Chapter B-1 of the CASB.
+Regarding provisions, on July 17, 2020, the CMF requested the determination of specific provisions for loans backed by Fogape guarantees, for which expected losses must be determined, estimating the risk of each transaction, without considering the substitution of the credit quality of the guarantee, according to the appropriate individual or group analysis method, under the provisions of Chapter B-1 of the CASB.
 See Note 2, letter q.

-The balance of the provisions for this item as of September 30, 2022 and December 31, 2021 amounts to MCh\$24,414 and MCh\$30,287, respectively.
+The balance of provisions for these items as of December 31, 2022 and 2021 amounts to MCh\$19,424 and MCh\$30,287, respectively.